bmay51213/bmay51213.github.io/_posts/2020-02-22-datasciencestats.md

 A note of caution based on South Africa's data.
 First, it does not have reporting as early as some of the countries.
 Germany is the same way.
 Furthermore, the suicide rates in South Africa are within a very small range between 0 and 1.5 per 100,000 people so the values we get and the changes we see proportionally may not be as large as some of the other countries.

 The differences between these graphs present future opportunities for study.
 For both men and women, why are Germany and France's suicide rates highest in the 75+ age range category?
-Are there possibly cultural or country specific circumstances that could correlate with this finding? why in France, Germany, and the US are 75+ male suicide rates the highest while in the UK it is 35-54 years old?
+Are there possibly cultural or country specific circumstances that could correlate with this finding?
+Why in France, Germany, and the US are 75+ male suicide rates the highest while in the UK it is 35-54 years old?

 Why does the female suicide rate at pretty much all age ranges seem to be increasing in the US while male suicide rates appear to have levelled out for most age ranges?

 Some of the more interesting information I collected was that male suicide rates for the five countries in question all appear higher than women suicide rates.
 This could be due to the fact that in general, males are more likely to successfully commit suicide as opposed to females.
-Even more concerning that out of the five countries, the male and female suicide rate is the highest.
+Even more concerning that out of the five countries, the US male and female suicide rate is the highest.
 Some of the European’s countries including France and Germany had the highest suicide rate in the highest age ranges.
 Could this be due to health or economic related factors?
 For females, the age 35-54 age range seems to have the highest suicide rates for the US and UK while it is 75+ age range for France and Germany.
 There is significant variability in the South Africa data where it can be hard to make firm conclusions.
 The dataset for France and Germany also seemed to show a net downward trend in suicide rate as years have passed indicating that there may be something further to look into there about any potential legislative or healthcare related changes that could account for this.

 The data here based on these limited variables in this collated dataset appear to violate some of our basic assumptions so generalizing trends or opinions outside of this dataset should be treated with caution.
 Using K Nearest Neighbors, we saw that based on different variables, our predictive accuracy is unacceptably low in all circumstances.